zhinst/zhinst-labber/docs/source/features/modules.rst

 and take care of complex mechanisms.
 For more information take a look at the `LabOne Programming manual <http://docs.zhinst.com/manuals/labone_programming_manual/introduction_labone_modules.html./>`_.

-Modules create a independent session to the server.
-This enable the modules to subscribe to nodes without affecting other modules, the GUI or user based sessions.
+Modules create and operate on an independent session to the server.
+This enable the module to live in another thread and subscribe to nodes without affecting other modules, the GUI or user based sessions.
 This and the fact that the modules are device independent is the reason zhinst-labber doesn`t include the modules directly into the device drivers.

 .. note::